IntelRealSense/realsense_sdk_zr300/README.md

  - Apache log4cxx – optional.
 Needed only if you want to enable logs.

-## More information
+## List More

-For more information plesea refer to the [doc folder](https://github.com/IntelRealSense/realsense_sdk/tree/master/sdk/doc)
+For more information please refer to the [doc folder](https://github.com/IntelRealSense/realsense_sdk/tree/master/sdk/doc) For quick start of developing an application over the SDK refer to the **Intel® RealSense™ SDK Getting Started Guide**.
+For detailed instruction on developing over the SDK refer to the **Intel® RealSense™ SDK Developer Guide**.
+For detailed description of the SDK API functions refer to the **Intel® RealSense™ SDK Developer Reference**.

 ## License